SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/CRMScript/v1CRMScriptEntity_ExecuteScriptAsEventByUniqueId.md

 ## Request Body: eventData

-The EventData instance sent to the crmscript with input values
+The EventData instance sent to the CRMScript with input values

 | Property Name | Type |  Description |
 |----------------|------|--------------|